bow/crimson/README.md

   * [Variant Effect Predictor](http://www.ensembl.org/info/docs/tools/vep/index.html)
     plain text output (``vep``)

-You can either run the conversion in a command line or a Python program.
-The first alternative uses the installed `crimson` as a command-line tool.
-The second one requires importing the functions in your program.
+For each conversion, there are two execution options: as command line tool or as a Python library function.
+The first alternative uses `crimson` as a command-line tool.
+The second one requires importing the `crimson` library in your program.

 ## Installation